ethereum/ethereum-org-website/src/content/developers/tutorials/hello-world-smart-contract-fullstack/index.md

           <p>
             {" "}
             🦊 <a target="_blank" href={`https://metamask.io/download.html`}>
-              You must install Metamask, a virtual Ethereum wallet, in your browser.
+              You must install MetaMask, a virtual Ethereum wallet, in your browser.
             </a>
           </p>